bluescan/bip39tools/README.md

 machine that will be either wiped after use, or never connected to a network again, it should be fine.

 ### Hardware Setup
-What hardware should this be run on.
-This dice software (or any other tool for generating a 24-word phrase) needs those entropy bits to compute the checksum.
-I'm toying with the idea of running it on an air-gapped Raspberry Pi Zero (non-W).
+What hardware should this be run on?
+This software (or any other dice tool for generating a 24-word phrase) needs those entropy bits to compute the checksum.
+I will probably try to get it running it on an air-gapped Raspberry Pi Zero (non-W).
 These devices a) Don't cost an arm and a leg. and b) Have no wifi or Bluetooth.
-I don't have dice2bip39 running yet on 32bit ARM though (ARMv6) so this is still 'work in progress'.
+Dice2bip39 is now running on a 32bit ARM Raspberry Pi 3b board (and passes the self-tests), so it's 90% there.
+The Pi Zero is a lesser 32bit ARM (ARMv6) so this is still 'work in progress'.
+Will likely need to use the non-desktop version of Raspberry Pi OS.
+I'll probably just cmake configure on a different machine and move the content of the build directory over, and then hopefully just 'make' will work.
+For reference it has currently been run on:
+* Windows 10 (x64)
+* Ubuntu (x64)
+* Raspberry Pi 3b (ARM 32 bit)

 ### Building
 It's a cmake C++ project.
 Install cmake and Visual Studio Code.
 Open the dice2bip39 directory VS Code.
 Same instructions for Windows and Linux.